anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Eighty percent of success is showing up.
+Quote: They must often change, who would be constant in happiness or wisdom.

-By: Woody Allen
+By: Confucius